reactjs/react.dev/beta/src/pages/learn/referencing-values-with-refs.md

 <Solution>

 Whenever your component re-renders (such as when you set state), all local variables get initialized from scratch.
 This is why you can't save the timeout ID in a local variable like `timeoutID` and then expect another event handler to "see" it in the future.
-Instead, store it in a ref, which React will preserve betwen renders.
+Instead, store it in a ref, which React will preserve between renders.

 <Sandpack>